Stax Merchant Services Provider

 The answers to these questions will help you gauge a provider’s reliability when it comes to customer support.

-Ranked one of the best merchant services companies of 2023, Stax has disrupted the payments industry with our subscription-based pricing model.
+Ranked one of the best merchant services companies, Stax has disrupted the payments industry with our subscription-based pricing model.
 Stax is a subscription-based merchant service provider with total transparency built into its model.
 All merchants have access to direct cost payment processing with 0% markups, no contracts, and no hidden fees.

 We believe that all of this useful data should be placed in the hands of business owners like you.
 You can increase your knowledge and make strategic decisions that will positively impact your business.
 That’s why we built Stax, our all-in-one payment platform.
 With Stax, you can track payments, create payment links, and collect invoices in one place.
 Plus, you can also view detailed reports about the state of your business at any time.